Shedding light on classical shadows: learning photonic quantum states: Experiments

-\textbf{Experiments.} We report in \autoref{fig:experiments} the results of the experimental implementation of the classical shadow protocol for these three \autoref{exp:loc,exp:inv,exp:bpb}.
-The 4-mode 3-photon state $\ket{1,1,1,0}$ is generated from a time-demultiplexed single-photon source; and the input state is obtained after a state preparation step implementing a random preselected evolution $U_{\text{prep}}$.
-We employ a 12-mode integrated universal interferometer that allows us to genuinely emulate photon-number resolving measurements with threshold detectors on chip.

-Importantly, we demonstrate the resourcefulness of the input state's shadow by computing all the results from a unique classical shadow of size $N=1100$, i.e., the data collection phase is ran once, and the classical shadow thus constructed is used to estimate all these properties.

-For the two-mode correlators (\autoref{fig:expTPC}), we report an estimation of the correlation matrix $(C_{i,j})_{0\leq i, j, \leq m}$ with an entry-wise average absolute error of $0.03$.

-For the Lie-algebraic linear optical invariants (\autoref{fig:expINV}), we demonstrate that their values can be recovered efficiently.
-The experimental results are compatible with the theoretical results, despite a slightly larger deviation than Ref. \cite{rodari_observation_2025}.
-We obtain $I(\rho) = 2.98$ compared to a theoretical value of $I(\ketbra{1110}) = 3$ giving a relative error of $0.67 \%$.

-For the binned distribution (\autoref{fig:expBPB}), we show that the total variation distances (TVDs) can be recovered and report an average TVD of $0.020$ across all bipartitions of the modes, which is of the order of the experimental results reported in Ref. \cite{anguita_experimental_2025}.
+We show in \autoref{fig:expBSL} that the binned-distribution can be recovered within an average TVD of $0.020$ across all bipartitions of the modes, and an average TVD of $0.031$ over all two-mode binning which is of the order of the experimental results reported in Ref.\ \cite{anguita_experimental_2025}. \end{application}

-Several factors that we identify explain these small deviations.
-The first factor is the TVD with respect to the true distribution at the data-collection level due to Pseudo-PNR.
-We explain in the Supplemental Material that this can be mitigated by simply taking more samples.
-Second, the deviations originates from typical experimental imperfections of the apparatus, whose main representative are partial photon distinguishability, chip characterization instability over time, and detector efficiency.
-Lastly, the prediction precision can indeed be improved by considering a classical shadow of larger size.

-The main point of classical shadows is to lighten the workload on the quantum device and transfer it to a classical computer.
-This indeed raises the question of the running time complexity of the post-processing.
-While for the experiment we compute the full snapshot's density matrix, we argue in the Supplemental Material that classical algorithms tailored to simulate linear optics can be used to estimate the state's properties from the pairs $\{(U_i, \bm s_i)\}_i$ rather than $\hat \rho_{U_i, \s_i}$.
-That is to say, computing density matrices is not necessary and the protocol can instead rely on classical simulation algorithms such as \cite{lim_efficient_2025}.
-More precisely, we show that the running time of the classical post-processing also depends on the degree of the observables.
-Another classical-time consuming step is the computation of the explicit matrix form of the channel $\Ms$.
-Luckily, this computation only has to be done once and for all and stored in memory.